-- 7.1 Residential development shall be in accordance with Map 05: Land Use Strategy. - 72 All residential development shall be consistent with the General Residential Development policies outlined in this section.
+- 7.1 Residential development shall be in accordance with Map 05: Land Use Strategy. - 7.2 All residential development shall be consistent with the General Residential Development policies outlined in this section.

-- classified into five four categories: Built-out Country Residential, Country Residential Infill, Cluster Residential, Country Residential, Built-Out, Cluster Residential and Live-Work, and Villa Condo Residential Areas.
-Any application to re-classify lands from its potential land use identified on Map 05 to another residential land use category shall require an amendment to this Plan, as guided by the Municipal Development Plan County Plan policies. - 7.4 Residential redesignation and subdivision applications should be supported by a local plan and provide for development that: - a) provides direct access to a road, while avoiding the use of panhandles; - b) minimizes driveway length to highways/ roads; - removes and replaces panhandles with an internal road network when additional residential development is proposed; and - d) limits the number and type of access onto roads in accordance with County Policy. - 75 For developments where panhandles exist or are proposed in accordance with policy 7.4, Road Acquisition Agreements may be registered at the time of subdivision to secure future road alignments. - 7.6 No new residential buildings shall be permitted within the floodway or flood fringe identified on Map 06: Environmental Areas. - 7.7 All redesignation and subdivision applications on lands identified for residential development require a local plan or residential development plan in accordance with this section, Section 25, Section 26, and Appendix B.
+- 7.3 Lands suitable for residential development are classified into five categories: Built-out Country Residential, Country Residential Infill, Cluster Residential, Country Residential, and Villa Condo Residential Areas.
+Any application to re-classify lands from its potential land use identified on Map 05 to another residential land use category shall require an amendment to this Plan, as guided by Municipal Development Plan policies. - 7.4 Residential redesignation and subdivision applications should be supported by a local plan and provide for development that: - a) provides direct access to a road, while avoiding the use of panhandles; - b) minimizes driveway length to highways/ roads; - c) removes and replaces panhandles with an internal road network when additional residential development is proposed; and - d) limits the number and type of access onto roads in accordance with County Policy. - 7.5 For developments where panhandles exist or are proposed in accordance with policy 7.4, Road Acquisition Agreements may be registered at the time of subdivision to secure future road alignments. - 7.6 No new residential buildings shall be permitted within the floodway or flood fringe identified on Map 06: Environmental Areas. - 7.7 All redesignation and subdivision applications on lands identified for residential development require a local plan or residential development require a local plan or a residential development plan in accordance with this section, Section 25, Section 26, and Appendix B.